|Learn how to develop effective vision and mission statements to effectively communicate the work of your organization

 Decide how you will use your vision and mission statements

-Finally, it's important to remember that while developing the statements is a huge step for your organization (and one you should celebrate!), there is more work to be done.
+Finally, it's important to remember that while developing the statements is a huge step for your organization worth celebration, there is more work to be done.
 Next, you have to decide how to use these statements.
-Otherwise, all of your hard work will have happening for nothing.
+Otherwise, all of your hard work would lead to nothing.
 The point is to get the message across.

-There are many, many ways in which your organization may choose to spread its vision and mission statements.
+There are many ways in which your organization may choose to spread its vision and mission statements.
 To name just a few examples, you might:

 - Add them to your letterhead or stationary

 - Use them on your website